The Types of Insurance Every Homeowner Should Consider

 • Loss of use: If something should damage the house so it’s no longer livable, this covers living expenses until the necessary repairs are made.

 As you can see, homeowners insurance covers a lot, but it doesn’t cover everything.
-And depending on the region of the country or the state you live in, additional insurance may be a good monetary decision.
+Depending on the region of the country or the state you live in, additional insurance may be a good monetary decision.

 Flood insurance

 Despite what many homeowners think, homeowners insurance doesn’t cover flooding.
-And flooding in your home can cause a lot of expensive damage.
+Flooding in your home can cause a lot of expensive damage.

 If you live anywhere near a body of water you should at least get some quotes on flood insurance.
 You never know when it may rain too much too fast and cause the nearby river, lake, or pond to overflow.